 Some car insurance companies will add motor legal protection onto their comprehensive policies at no extra cost, so make sure you check your policy documents to see if you're already covered.

-Do you need motor legal protection?
+Do I need motor legal protection?

 When deciding whether to buy or add motor legal protection to your car insurance policy, it is worth weighing up the advantages and disadvantages.